MadsSN/2023-05-22-playwright/labs/1-start.md

 ## 1.1.
 First test

+Start the application via `npm run start`.
+It is reachable on "http://localhost:4200".

 Let's add a script to the **package.json** called `test:codegen`.
 It should execute the following command `playwright codegen`.

 We don't write our first test manually, but use the code generator.
 Run `npm run test:codegen`.